How to Take a Pickleball Vacation

 4. Rent a place with your own pickleball court

 Looking for a less elaborate option where you don't have to shell out for a luxury retreat or a week on a cruise?
-Simply search Airbnb or VRBO for a vacation home that comes with its own pickleball court.
+Search Airbnb or VRBO for a vacation home that comes with its own pickleball court.

-This way, you can play privately and at your own leisure.
-You can play with your friends and there's no need to figure out local court rules.
+This way, you can play privately and at your leisure.
+You can play with friends, and there's no need to figure out local court rules.
 This option also gives you time to explore local attractions and relax in a fancy residence.

 5. Stay at a hotel resort with a court

-Options: Any popular hotel chains (like the Marriott resort in San Juan, Puerto Rico) boast about their pickleball access.
-The Holiday Inn Resort in Grand Cayman, for example, prides itself on its pickleball court, and guests get complimentary access — as well as cabanas on the beach, a gorgeous pool, and a golf course.
+Options: Any popular hotel chains (such as the Marriott resort in San Juan, Puerto Rico) boast about their pickleball access.
+The Holiday Inn Resort in Grand Cayman, for example, prides itself on its pickleball court, and guests get complimentary access — as well as cabanas on the beach, a gorgeous pool and a golf course.
 A two-bedroom suite in May goes for about $624 a night.

 If you prefer forest vibes over the tropics, The Broadmoor is a luxury resort in Colorado Springs (rooms run from $479 a night to $767 a night this June) that has three pickleball courts as well as four instructors to help you pick up new skills.